kstrassheim/picture-gallery/README.md

 # Picture-Gallery (2014)
-A simple whiteboard for pictures to enable cooperative working.
+This Real-Time Web application has the goal to provide a whiteboard for multiple users to exchange images while editing them in the most intuitive way without buttons (size via pinch and layer via double click).
+The changes are distributed immediately to all other users while the frame color serves as the user-id.
 The purpose was to show the possibility of an intuitive, real-time, responsive and progressive web-application **without buttons and text**.
 A demo of this application can be seen at: https://picture-gallery.azurewebsites.net

 ## Abstract-Keywords